Composer¶

 Brightness |

 A Float attribute that adjusts the image’s brightness.
-The value ranges from 0 (completely dark) to 10 (maximum brightness), with a default of 1. |
+The value ranges from -1 (completely dark) to 1 (maximum brightness).
+A value of 0 gives no change in brightness. |

 Contrast |

 A Float attribute that controls the image contrast.
-The value ranges from 0 (no contrast) to 10 (high contrast), with a default of 1. |
+The value ranges from -1 (negative contrast) to 1 (high contrast).
+A value of 0 gives no contrast. |

 Input |